Mjkhan9/Automated-IAM-User-Lifecycle-Management-System-Project/README.md

 ## Key Features

 ### ✅ Security by Design
-- **Encryption at Rest:** KMS keys for Secrets Manager, S3, CloudTrail
+- **Encryption at Rest:** AWS-managed KMS encryption for Secrets Manager, S3, CloudTrail
 - **Encryption in Transit:** TLS 1.2+ for all API calls
 - **Least Privilege:** Users only get minimum permissions for their role
 - **MFA Enforcement:** All console access requires multi-factor authentication